oazabir/QuranApp/README.md

  - Detail meaning of each word with examples.
  - Bookmark page, ayah or even a word.
  - Save words in a notebook for later review.
 Good for leaning Quranic vocabulary.
+ - Offline support.
+You do not need to be online to read the pages you have already loaded.

 ## Future plan